knh11545/openrefine4searching/GIN/GIN.md

 Search Guidelines International Network library
 ==============================================================================

+**STATUS: Currently broken!**

+**GIN changed their website.
+This broke the webscraping part of the wokflow documented here.
+I haven't figured out yet how to reliably locate the relevant data in the new HTML pages.
+Or whether this is possible at all.**

+GIN meanwhile added an RIS export option.
+But I found the data quality of the RIS to be poor.

+Follwing, the original version of this page:

 The [GIN international guideline library](https://g-i-n.net/international-guidelines-library/) and registry of guidelines in development has very limited search functions.
 The [documentation](https://g-i-n.net/wp-content/uploads/2021/09/Guide-to-GIN-library-and-registry-of-guidelines-in-development-September-2021-for-website.pdf) says "The library has been designed to use natural language; specifically, it does not use Boolean operators or wildcards."
 This is not ideal when many alternative terms must be searched as for systematic reviews or guideline development.
 For each of these terms a new search statement has to be entered.
 There is no search history.
 Search results can be added to a "Saved list" after registration.
 But this has to be done for every record individually and takes 3 clicks each time.
 I found no means to download records in a useful bibliographic format.
 Not for an individual record nor for a "Saved list" or a list of search results.